Academic Year 2023-2024 enrollment is now open! Summer 2023 classes are filling up fast! VIEW COURSES

 Jalaja Koteeswaran

-Jalaja Koteeswaran Administrative Coordinator
+Jalaja Koteeswaran Administrative Manager

-Jalaja is the Administrative Coordinator for AoPS Academy Frisco/Plano.
+Jalaja is the Administrative Manager for AoPS Academy Frisco/Plano.
 With an education in electrical engineering and a decade-long experience in tax consulting, Jalaja’s search for challenging educational opportunities for her kids and a fun curriculum ended with AoPS.
 Her belief that the AoPS curriculum of problem solving is so distinctively structured to educate and increase children's confidence is what convinced her to be not only an AoPS parent, but also to be an ambassador for the program.
 She also volunteers in numerous community related events, Scottish-Rite Hospital and Frisco ISD’s Parent-Teachers Association (PTA) and Band Boosters.
 Besides taking care of a family of two daughters and a husband, Jalaja enjoys connecting with nature and doing math problems for fun.

 Alexia Heath